rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-016/index.md

 ### [assets_manager] v0.4

-[assets_manager] provides a convenient way to work with external files, making ressources caching and hot-reloading easy and straightforward.
+[assets_manager] provides a convenient way to work with external files, making resources caching and hot-reloading easy and straightforward.

-This month was released version 0.4.0, bringing loads of improvements.
+Version 0.4.0 was released this month, bringing loads of improvements.

 - A `Source` trait, to load assets from anywhere.
 It makes the crate usable in WebAssembly.